-Now on top of that bottom layer, we can pour the foods in.
+Now on top of that bottom layer, we can dump the foods in.
 These are whatever we have left in the kitchen or take-home foods from the eateries.
 When you're starting your bin, it's good to make the foods a bit more moist.
 This prevents them from drying out & hardening up.
 We'll put in a little bit of food first just enough for the BSF larvae & to keep the mold and houseflies away.

 If the foods get too moist or runny, it may create a bad smell.
 To get rid of the smell, fluff up or air out the stuff in the bin.
-For example, if it gets quite jelly-like, put in some paper to suck up the moisture.
+For example, if it gets quite jelly-like or gelatinous, put in some paper to suck up the moisture.
 Add dry food stuff like crumbled cookies or crackers to wick out the excess water.
 If the foods rot, we can take it out & put it in another compost bin to get rid of the smell.

 When you see the foods start to go down a bit, you'll know then to add some more foods to the bin.
 Some foods may disappear the next day and others may turn into a darker color.
 These are some signs to tell us when we can fill in new foods.

 On top of the larvae, place a piece of fabric or burlap on.
 This provides good shade for the larvae when eating.
-They are photo-sensitive so less sunlight is okay for them.
+They are photo-sensitive (sensitive to light) so less sunlight is okay for them.
 It helps block out the houseflies that may be buzzing around.
 Also, this top layer can keep the humidity & temperature more balanced to prevent the foods from drying out.